RichieMcMullen/laravel-toasty/README.md

 - Laravel `10+`
 - Alpine.js `3+`

-Livewire is optional, but if you want to dispatch toasts directly from Livewire components you should install Livewire `3` or `4`.

-Tailwind is optional.
-The package UI does not require Tailwind to render properly.
+Livewire is optional.

 ## Installation

-Install the package with Composer:
+Install with Composer:

 ```bash
 composer require atomcoder/laravel-toasty
 ```

-Optionally publish the config file:
+Publish the config if you want to change defaults:

 ```bash
 php artisan vendor:publish --tag=laravel-toasty-config
 ```

-Optionally publish the package views if you want to customize the default markup:
+Publish the views only if you want to override the package markup:

 ```bash
 php artisan vendor:publish --tag=laravel-toasty-views